Caramilk

 Caramilk is a brand name used for two distinct chocolate bar products made by Cadbury.
-Both were introduced in 1968.
-The Canadian version of Caramilk is a milk chocolate bar filled with caramel.
+The Canadian version of Caramilk is a milk chocolate bar filled with caramel and it was introduced in 1938.
 In Australia (also available in New Zealand, the UK and Ireland) the Caramilk brand is used for a caramelised white chocolate bar.

 Similar chocolate bars to the Canadian version of Caramilk are marketed as Cadbury Caramello in the United States, as Cadbury Dairy Milk Caramello in Australia and New Zealand, and as Cadbury Dairy Milk Caramel in the UK.

 Canada

 Variations

 Variations available, some of them limited editions, include Caramilk made with dark chocolate, maple flavoured, chocolate flavoured, or cappuccino.
 A thicker version called Caramilk Thick has also been introduced.

 Production

 Canadian Caramilk bars are produced at one location, the company's Gladstone Chocolate Factory in Toronto.

 Ingredients

 Caramilk bars contain unsweetened chocolate and cocoa butter but are labelled as candy since only solid chocolate bars may be labelled as chocolate bars in Canada.